Foundation for Individual Rights and Expression: Off-campus

-In August 2022, FIRE defended the nonprofit group NeuroClastic, which had been threatened with a defamation lawsuit by the Judge Rotenberg Educational Center after criticizing the Center's use of electro-shock devices.
-That month, FIRE challenged the New York State Senate’s practice of blocking critics on Twitter, representing a resident who had criticized gun control legislation.
+In August 2022, FIRE defended the nonprofit group NeuroClastic, which had been threatened with a defamation lawsuit by the Judge Rotenberg Educational Center after criticizing the center's use of electro-shock devices.
+That month, FIRE challenged the New York State Senate's practice of blocking critics on Twitter, representing a resident who had criticized gun control legislation.

 FIRE filed a lawsuit in December 2022 on behalf of First Amendment scholar Eugene Volokh and online platforms Rumble and Locals, challenging a New York state law that requires social networks to police hate speech on their platforms.
-Writing in The Wall Street Journal after the lawsuit was filed, Volokh claimed, “I don’t want to moderate such content and I don’t endorse the state’s definition of hate speech.”
-In February 2023, a federal judge blocked the law, writing that it “chills the constitutionally protected speech of social media users, without articulating a compelling governmental interest or ensuring that the law is narrowly tailored to that goal.”
+Writing in The Wall Street Journal after the lawsuit was filed, Volokh claimed, "I don't want to moderate such content and I don't endorse the state's definition of hate speech."
+In February 2023, a federal judge blocked the law, writing that it "chills the constitutionally protected speech of social media users, without articulating a compelling governmental interest or ensuring that the law is narrowly tailored to that goal."

+In 2022, FIRE filed a lawsuit against the city of Eastpointe, Michigan and its mayor, Monique Owens.
+The lawsuit alleged that Owens unconstitutionally shut down residents' criticism of her during the public comment period of city council meetings.
+That December, a federal judge issued an injunction that prevented Owens from interrupting or shutting down speakers at council meetings.
+In April 2024, the city of Eastpointe agreed to a settlement with FIRE that designated September 6 (the day that Owens shouted down residents) as “First Amendment Day".

+In 2024, FIRE represented an Arizona mother who was arrested at a city council meeting for criticizing a public official, with Maricopa County Judge Gerald Williams ultimately throwing out the charges.
+In 2025, FIRE announced that it would defend Iowa pollster Ann Selzer against a consumer fraud lawsuit from President-elect Donald Trump over a poll released ahead of the 2024 United States presidential election which incorrectly predicted that Trump's opponent Kamala Harris would win the state of Iowa.
+FIRE called the lawsuit "the very definition of a 'SLAPP' suit, a Strategic Lawsuit Against Public Participation."